cosmos/ibc-go/docs/middleware/callbacks/interfaces.md

 # Interfaces

-The callbacks middleware requires certain interfaces to be implemented by the underlying ibc application and the secondary application.
-If you're simply wiring up the callbacks middleware to an existing ibc application stack such as `icacontroller` and `wasm`, you can skip this section.
+The callbacks middleware requires certain interfaces to be implemented by the underlying IBC applications and the secondary application.
+If you're simply wiring up the callbacks middleware to an existing IBC application stack and a secondary application such as `icacontroller` and `x/wasm`, you can skip this section.

 ## Interfaces for developing the Underlying IBC Application